-Part 5 - Planning and development 5.1 Is construction or Year village construction started: 2008 development of the ☐ Fully developed / completed village complete? □ Partially developed / completed ☐ Construction yet to commence 5.2 Construction.
-Provide detail of any construction, development or redevelopment development relating to the retirement village land, including details of any related applications and development approval or development applications in accordance with development the Planning Act 2016 approvals Provide details and Bolton Clarke has a development approval for future development of timeframe of 51 single storey independent living units at the Sunset Ridge site. development or Bolton Clarke has identified a proposed timeframe of ten (10) years for proposed development, the development of the site to be completed.
-The development including the final approval and the proposed timeframe for the build out of the Sunset number and types of Ridge site may be subject to change during further planning of Bolton units and any new Clarke aged care and retirement living requirements facilities.
-5.3 Redevelopment Is there an approved redevelopment plan for the village under the plan under the Retirement Villages Act?
-Retirement Villages Act 1999 The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
+Part 5 - Planning and development 5.1 Is construction or development of the village complete?
+Year village construction started: 2008 □ Fully developed / completed ⊠ Partially developed / completed □ Construction yet to commence 5.2 Construction, development applications and development approvals Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Bolton Clarke has a development approval for future development of 51 single storey independent living units at the Sunset Ridge site.
+Bolton Clarke has identified a proposed timeframe of ten (10) years for the development of the site to be completed.
+The development approval and the proposed timeframe for the build out of the Sunset Ridge site may be subject to change during further planning of Bolton Clarke aged care and retirement living requirements 5.3 Redevelopment plan under the Retirement Villages Is there an approved redevelopment plan for the village under the Retirement Villages Act ?
+Act 1999 The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works.
 Note: see notice at end of document regarding inspection of the development approval documents.

-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently □ Activities or games room ☐ Medical consultation room available to residents: ☐ Arts and crafts room ☐ Restaurant ☐ Auditorium □ Shop ☑ BBQ area outdoors ⊠ Swimming pool [indoor/outdoor] ⊠ Billiards room [heated/ not heated] ⊠ Bowling green [indoor/ outdoor] ⊠ Separate lounge in community centre ⊠ Business centre (e.g. ⊠ Spa [indoor / outdoor] computers, printers, internet access) [heated / not heated ☐ Chapel / prayer room Storage area for boats / caravans ☐ Communal laundries ☐ Tennis court [full/half] □ Community room or centre ☑ Village bus or transport ☑ Dining room ☐ Workshop ⊠ Gardens ☐ Other ☐ Gym ☐ Hairdressing or beauty room ⊠ Library Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility).
-Bus shared with aged care facility 6.2 Does the village have an onsite, attached, adjacent or co-located residential ☑ Yes ☐ No Name of residential aged care facility and name of the approved provider: aged care facility?
-Bolton Clarke Sunset Ridge, RSL Care RDNS Limited ACN 010 488 454.
-Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
+Part 6 - Facilities onsite e at the village 6.1 The following facilities are currently oxtimes Activities or games room Medical consultation room available to residents: □ Arts and crafts area Restaurant Auditorium □ Shop ⊠ BBQ area outdoors Swimming pool [indoor/outdoor] ⊠ Billiards room [heated/ not heated] ⊠ Bowling green [indoor/ outdoor] Separate lounge in community centre ⊠ Business centre (e.g. ⊠ Spa [indoor / outdoor] computers, printers, internet access) [heated / not heated Chapel / prayer room \boxtimes Storage area for boats / caravans Communal laundries Tennis court [full/half] ⊠ Community room or centre ☑ Village bus or transport ⊠ Dining room Workshop ⊠ Gardens □ Other □ Gym □ Hairdressing or beauty room ⊠ Library Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility).
+Bus shared with aged care facility 6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ☑ Yes □ No Name of residential aged care fa provider: acility and name of the approved Bolton Clarke Sunset Ridge, RSL Care RDNS Limited ACN 0 10 488 454.
+Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
+The retirement

+Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
-To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
+To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth).